zurb/tribute/README.md

   // element to target for @mentions
   iframe: null,

+  // class added in the flyout menu for active item
   selectClass: 'highlight',

   // function called on select that returns the content to insert